-A poster evaluation sheet was created, involving the following criteria: Quality of pedagogic science (20 points); Appropriateness and description of methods (20 points), presentation of results (20 points); E(10 points); poster format (20 points); Oral defence (10 points); portential impact on education (10 points).
+A poster evaluation sheet was created, involving the following criteria: Quality of pedagogic science (20 points); Appropriateness and description of methods (20 points), presentation of results (20 points); poster format (20 points); oral defence (10 points); potential impact on education (10 points).
 The jury would consist of the ED-COM members.